stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 # PowerShell Editions #

-Windows PowerShell is the proprietary implementation of PowerShell that is shipped with most versions of Windows.
+Windows PowerShell is the older, proprietary implementation of PowerShell that is shipped with most versions of Windows.
 It is sometimes referred to as the *Desktop* edition.
-Windows PowerShell is now frozen, and will be replaced by PowerShell Core.
+Windows PowerShell is still maintained, but will receive no new features.
+The intention is to replace it with PowerShell Core.

-PowerShell Core is the new implementation of PowerShell.
+PowerShell Core is the latest implementation of PowerShell.
 It is built with .NET Core to be cross-platform and Open Source.
-Currently, PowerShell Core is a beta product.
-The finished version will become PowerShell 6.
-PowerShell Core 5.1 is a special edition that was shipped with Windows Nano Server.
+For consistency with Windows PowerShell, the first full release of PowerShell Core has 6.0 as the version number.
+PowerShell Core 5.1 was a special edition that was shipped with Windows Nano Server.

 # Installing PowerShell #